edxu96/RexNet/docs/PhD/README.md

 * [wang2012multiordering](https://pubsonline.informs.org/doi/pdf/10.1287/msom.1120.0387) A multi-ordering newsvendor model with dynamic forecast evolution.
 Discrete forecast evolutions are used, and there is only one target selling season.
 Instead, continuous updates are required in the CDA market and the provision process is discrete over time.
 * [weber2010adequate](https://www.sciencedirect.com/science/article/pii/S0301421509005564) Adequate intraday market design to enable the integration of wind energy into the European power systems.
 Trading volumes in intra-day markets in Europe 10 years ago are shown in table 3.
 * [woods2013simulation](https://ieeexplore.ieee.org/document/6262462) Simulation of wind power at several locations.
+* [su2010optimal](https://pubsonline.informs.org/doi/10.1287/mnsc.1090.1075) Optimal pricing with speculators and strategic consumers.
+There are four different types of consumers coming and going described in section 3.
+Their welfare is not analyzed.
+Besides, there are only two types of consumer valuations.
+Though there are random variables, the outcomes are always assumed to be known to everyone immediately.
+* [shen2007customer](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1937-5956.2007.tb00291.x) Customer behavior modeling in revenue management and auctions: a review and new research opportunities

 ## Appendix